opensearch-project/project-website/_posts/2023-02-07-Announcing-Data-Prepper-2.1.0.md

 In addition to the new features already described, Data Prepper 2.1.0 introduces several other important improvements:

 * Instead of failing, Data Prepper pipelines with OpenSearch sinks now wait for OpenSearch to start during pipeline initialization if the sink is not available.
-* OpenSearch sink now allows you to load index mapping and ISM template files from an S3 bucket.
-You can configure the S3 object by providing its S3 URI in existing configuration option to load them.
+* OpenSearch sinks now allow you to load index mapping and Index State Management (ISM) template files from an Amazon Simple Storage Service (Amazon S3) bucket.
 * Data Prepper expressions now support the `null` value keyword in conditions with equality operators.
 * To help with pipeline stability, Data Prepper now provides a circuit breaker on Java heap usage.
 The circuit breaker will cause the sources to stop accepting new data that could possibly cause the process to crash.